 Desktop processor models have a higher thermal design power (TDP) which results in less throttling and thus providing more processing power and stable clock rates over longer periods.
 Integrating a proper cooling solution for desktop systems can be less complex and offers more options, like water-cooling for high-end systems.

-- Mobile processor need to operate more energy-efficiently, and are often forced to reduce the CPU clock more frequently to stay in their specified lower TDP.
+- Mobile processors need to operate more energy-efficiently, and are often forced to reduce the CPU clock more frequently to stay in their specified lower TDP.
 Dissipating heat may require more complex (and noisy) cooling solutions.

 - A higher core count might require a different RAM configuration (dual channel, quad channel) for optimal performance.